sowrdes/homely_mutt_cookbook/README.md

 assumes you want accounts named and described and inter-related in mutt, offlineimap, and msmtp according to that blog post.

+You will need some kind of chef setup, whether using chef-solo with or without soloist, or using normal chef with a chef server.

+The URL for the box in the Vagrantfile is NOT correct...
+I built my base box with veewee, but it's really just the latest stable debian squeeze.

 # Requirements

 - mutt (my mutt\_cookbook repo, see the Berksfile)